 When a background check runs in Georgia, it pulls your personal identifiers, arrest records, charges, and case dispositions from the Georgia Crime Information Center (GCIC).
 Felony convictions appear indefinitely, while arrests without convictions typically fall off after seven years under FCRA rules.
 Employers, law enforcement, and landlords each have different levels of access to your records.
 Sealed or restricted records won’t show up at all, and there’s much more to understand about how these rules affect you.
+Choosing the right legal representation is critical, especially if you find yourself in a situation involving a background check.
+Understanding how to choose a defense attorney can help ensure that your rights are protected and that you navigate the complexities of the legal system effectively.
+Additionally, a knowledgeable attorney can provide guidance on how best to manage any information that may be revealed during the process.

 What Actually Shows Up on a Georgia Background Check?